kairichard/lace/README.md

 changes.

 ## TODO
-  * improve list mode to show version, installed on
   * if install fails print note about missed hooks
     * and offer a solution a la "you can try to run lace execute <pkg> flv.post.install"
   * Update without having to deactivate